sfu-bigdata/bd-glossary/Glossary.md

 ### Repository (data repo) <a id="repository"/>

 Sometimes abbreviated as _repo_, it is often used as a synonym for a [database](#database).
 Generally, it means any place in which things may be stored. [#storage](#storage) [#lesson-10](#lesson-10)

+### Risk management

+Risk management is a systematic process of identifying, evaluating, and controlling various risks that could affect an organization's capital and earnings, such as financial uncertainty, legal liabilities, strategic management errors, accidents,and natural disasters. [#EmergeTech](#EmergeTech)

 ### Sample (Representative, Proxy) <a id="sample"/>